skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 | Class: Barbarian
 | Played By: Joe (Retired)

-Yoeg's father Keroning (a full orc, and an outcast among his people) rescued Yoeg's human mother from bandits (possibly rapists).
+Yoeg's father, Keroning (a full orc, and an outcast among his people), rescued Yoeg's human mother from bandits (possibly rapists).
 They lived in the hills in secret and had a son.
 Some humans found out about the grotesque union and attacked the house.
 They slew his father